 - The selection committee will be comprised of four Academic Advising Council members (two staff members and two faculty members) and a previous award winner.

 - The committee should be comprised of a minimum of two different colleges and/or offices.

 - If the previous award winner is unable to serve the following year, an additional Academic Advising Council member will be appointed to serve on the selection committee in lieu of the previous award winner.

 - The Provost’s Academic Advising Council chair will not serve on the selection committee.

 - The Director of the Academic Advisement Center will not serve on the selection committee.

 - Award will be a plaque.
 There is no monetary award from the University.
 State and/or national conference scholarships may be earned if additional award recognition is received from the respective state/national academic advising conference.

-- Provost’s Academic Advising Council chair will present the award at the Excellence in Advising Awards ceremony in March.
+- Provost’s Academic Advising Council chair will present the award at the Excellence in Advising Awards ceremony on March 18.